Scarlet-thighed Dacnis (Dacnis venusta)

 Lawrence, 1862

-The scarlet-thighed dacnis (Dacnis venusta) is a tanager 4¾" long.
-It is found in Costa Rica, Colombia, Ecuador and Panama.
+The scarlet-thighed dacnis (Dacnis venusta) is a tanager native to Central and northernmost South America.

 Description

-Iris bright red in male, duller red in female.
-Male unmistakable with bright turquoise blue crown and nape, sides of head and neck, centre of back, rump and scapulars.; forehead lores, sides of back, wings and tail, and mid-throat and entire remaining underparts black; the thighs are scarlet, but these are usually hidden.
-Female dull greenish blue above, brightest on cheeks, scapulars, and rump, duskier on back, wings, and tail; below dingy buffy greyish, buffiest on belly and undertail coverts.
+The iris of the scarlet-thighed dacnis is bright red in male individuals, and duller red in the females.
+The males have a characteristic bright turquoise blue crown and nape, sides of head and neck, centre of back, rump and scapulars.
+The forehead, lores, sides of back, wings and tail, mid-throat, and the entire remaining underparts of the male birds are black; the thighs are scarlet, but these are usually hidden.
+The females are a dull greenish blue above, which is brightest on their cheeks, scapulars, and rump, and duskier on their back, wings, and tail; below dingy buffy greyish, buffiest on belly and undertail coverts.[2]

 Altos Del Maria, El Valle - Panama